Lauri92/Media_collection/README.md

 * Frontpage has a button to search for other users but this button has no actual functionality.
 * Webpage has infinite scroll but the loading indicator still displays even if there is no more media to be fetched from.
 DB.
+* Side chevrons on big card have no functionality
 * More trying and catching should be implemented for those functions containing fetch. *Doesn't mean that there are many errors to be expected but more of try and catch wouldn't hurt*.
 * There is no admin page or any real admin interaction implemented.